jethrokuan/braindump/content/posts/spiking_neurons.md

 where \\(\hat{t\_i}\\) is the last firing time of neuron \\(i\\).

-We refer to moment when na given neuron emits an action potential as the firing time of that neuron.
+We refer to moment when a given neuron emits an action potential as the firing time of that neuron.
 We denote the firing times of neuron
 \\(i\\) by \\(t\_i^{(f)}\\) where \\(f = 1,2,\dots\\) is the label of the spike.
 Then we formally denote the spike train of a neuron \\(i\\) as the